ShyMammoth/Web-Scrape/README.md

 # Web-Scrape
 The purpose of this Git is purely educational.
-Scraping may not be legal under your jurisdiction.

 ## 1. Scrapy
 - Tripadvisor (/Scrapy/demo_project/spiders/tripadvisor.py)